The Napoleon Route from Ligny to Waterloo (1815) Private Guided Tour

 The artillery of the time essentially consisted of cannons.
 The principal ammunition was a cannonball with a weight that could be 6, 8, 9 or 12 pounds depending on the type of cannon, with a maximum range of more than a kilometre for the 12 pound guns.
 These cannonballs were of cast iron and did not explode.

-The battle lasted eight hours and ended in the dramatic defeat of Napoleon.
+The battle lasted over nine hours and ended in the dramatic defeat of Napoleon.
 The Battle of Waterloo was extremely close-run and much of it was a result of both timing and the communication.
 In fact, Wellington himself decried that it was "the nearest run thing you ever saw in your life".

 The Napoleon Route ends at the site of the Battle of Waterloo and its famous Lion Mound.

 For France the result of the Battle of Waterloo would mean the second restoration of King Louis XVIII and the end of over two decades of war.
 For Napoleon, it meant the end of his rule and his career.
 Napoleon was exiled to Saint-Helena, where he died in 1821.

 As a result of Napoleon's defeat at Waterloo in 1815, the today's Benelux (Belgium, the Netherlands and the Grand-Duchy of Luxembourg) will be unified and form the Kingdom of the Netherlands led by William of Orange.
 Belgium will become independent in 1830, and the Grand-Duchy of Luxembourg in 1867.